AntaiKhan/AntaiKhan/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
-- 💡 Fun fact: I'm a graduate of Cloud Engineering at AltSchool Africa [School of Engineering](https://altschoolafrica.com/schools/engineering) Class of 2024.
-I also love the game of Football.
+- 💡 Fun fact: I'm a graduate of Cloud Engineering at [AltSchool Africa](https://altschoolafrica.com/schools/engineering) Class of 2024.
+I love the game of Football.
 - 🌱 I’m always learning something.
 - 😊 I’m looking for opportunities to solve problems and grow as a DevOps engineer.
 - 💼 Job interests: Cloud Engineer, DevOps Engineer.